 A Hiab crane equipped vehicle is used to deliver and lift off your container (empty containers only).
 These have a single crane arm.
 They are more expensive per mile to run that a truck without a crane attached but they are generally much cheaper than arranging a separate crane to to lift off your container.

-We have a neat video of a 20ft shipping container being delivered with more detail for customers needing a hiab delivery in our news section.
-Please click the link to go direct to this article (opens in new window)
+We have a video of a 20ft shipping container being delivered with more detail for customers needing a Hiab delivery in our news section.
+Please click the link to go direct to this article (opens in new window).

 Sidelifter Equipped Delivery